skoppe/spasm/README.md

 mixin Spa!App;
 ```

-The Slot mixin expands to a delegate which provides a slot for other component to register themselves in.
+The `onClick` function is called whenever an onclick event is generated on the dom node.

+In order to propagate events between structs - often you have a parent component that has logic - a `Slot!click` is mixed into the struct.
 The separation between the slot and the callback function is on purpose.
 It provides isolation from dom events and it simplifies event listeners on arrays (doesn't require keying).

-Also, you can have multiple slots that you can trigger conditionally, e.g. on which key the user pressed.
-In the app.d file in the repo this is used on the input components to differentiate between escape and enter being pressed.

 Here we connect the slot from the App.